Realistic sheared flow profile effects on acoustic impedance eduction in small 3D-ducts: Introduction

 Impedance eduction methods rely on acoustic propagation models for ducts.
-Common simplifications are that (i) the flow is uniform, and (ii) the Ingard--Myers Boundary Condition (IMBC)~\citep{ingard1959influence,myers1980acoustic} can be used to take into account the thin sheared boundary layer effects on acoustic propagation.
+Common simplifications are that (i) the flow is uniform, and (ii) the Ingard--Myers Boundary Condition (IMBC)~\citep{ingard1959influence,myers1980acoustic} can be used to take into account the thin boundary layer effects on acoustic propagation.
 These simplifications are currently under scrutiny in the scientific community.
-In principle, the acoustic impedance of liners should remain independent of the incident acoustic field, i.e., one can assume the locally reactive assumption.
+In principle, the acoustic impedance of liners should remain independent of the incident acoustic field, under the assumption of local reactivity.
 However, experiments have shown different impedance values when the wave propagation direction changes between upstream- and downstream-propagating waves, suggesting flaws in the modeling used for impedance eduction~\citep{renou2011Failure, boden2016Effect, roncen2019influence, boden2017Comparison}.
+Traditionally, the upstream/downstream discrepancy has been reported to manifest as a scissor-like behavior of the educed resistance, in which the upstream source tends to yield lower resistance values at low frequencies, and higher resistance values at higher frequencies, than the downstream source, i.e., a crossing of the upstream- and downstream-educed resistance curves as a function of frequency.
+The crossing point between the two resistance curves is usually observed near the liner resonance

 Several attempts have been made to include governing equations, capturing actual liner physics, to solve for this discrepancy.
 For instance, Ref.~\cite{weng2018Flow} found that considering the effects of the viscosity in the acoustic propagation is unable to account for the discrepancy between upstream and downstream and collapse the educed impedances.
 Ref.~\cite{nark2018assessment} found that small changes to the mean flow velocity were able to reduce the gap between the upstream and downstream educed impedances, but not collapse the curves.
-Ref.~\cite{roncen2020WavenumberBased} showed that the difference persists even when considering a three-dimensional inviscid sheared flow profile and a no-slip condition at the lined wall, suggesting that liner physics is not fully captured.
+Ref.~\cite{roncen2020WavenumberBased} showed that the difference persists even when considering a three-dimensional inviscid sheared flow profile and a no-slip mean flow boundary condition at the lined wall, suggesting that liner physics is not fully captured.
 Novel boundary conditions have been introduced to better describe liner physics, but none have accurately predicted acoustic wavenumbers when the experimental configuration is changed~\citep{spillere2020Experimentally}.